AlibabaCloudDocs/ecs/intl.en-US/Instance/Instance type families/Instance families with high clock speeds.md

     -   Provides high network performance based on large computing capacity.
 -   Suits the following scenarios:
     -   Scenarios where large volumes of packets are received and transmitted, such as on-screen video comments and telecom data forwarding
-    -   Enterprise-grade applications of various types and sizes
+    -   Enterprise-level applications of various types and sizes
     -   Game servers
     -   Small and medium-sized database systems, caches, and search clusters
     -   High-performance scientific computing